-1. STATEMENT OF SIGNIFICANT ACCOUNTING POLICIES
+STATEMENT OF SIGNIFICANT ACCOUNTING POLICIES

-These consolidated financial statements are Tier 2 general purpose consolidated financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements adopted by the Australian Accounting Standards Board, the Australian Charities and Not-for-profits Commission Act 2012 and the Australian Council for International Development Code of Conduct Quality Assurance Framework.
+These consolidated financial statements are Tier 2 general purpose consolidated financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements adopted by the Australian Accounting Standards Board and the Australian Charities and Not-for-profits Commission Act 2012.
 These consolidated financial statements comply with the Australia Accounting Standards - Reduced Disclosure Requirements.

 The financial report covers the consolidated group of World Education Australia Limited and its controlled entity.
-World Education Australia Limited is an unlisted public company limited by quarantee, incorporated and domiciled in Australia.
+World Education Australia Limited is an unlisted public company limited by guarantee, incorporated and domiciled in Australia.